 Additionally, DEP has been implementing a surveillance program under the Pennsylvania Plumbing System Lead Ban and Notification Act (Lead Ban Act) since 1991.
 Under this legislative initiative, materials not meeting the definition of "lead-free" are banned from sale or use in all plumbing systems in Pennsylvania.
-Specifically, the Act prohibits the sale or use of 50/50 or 85/15 tin-lead acid core or solid wire solders or any leaded solder that does not contain a warning statement on the label and restricts the use of all other leaded solders to only non-plumbing uses.
+Additionally, the Act prohibits the sale or use of 50/50 or 85/15 tin-lead acid core or solid wire solders or any leaded solder that does not contain a warning statement on the label and restricts the use of all other leaded solders to non-plumbing uses.

 Lead Ban surveillance activities have been done throughout the Commonwealth by summer interns for over 15 years.
 The annual surveillance conducted by an intern is the most effective method of educating the business community about the requirements of the Lead Ban Act.
 These surveillance activities include locating hardware stores, home centers, and other retail facilities in which solder is sold and educating these facilities (as well as solder wholesalers and manufacturers) of the provisions of the Lead Ban Act.
+In recent years, surveillance activities have been expanded to include electronics, craft and auto parts stores that sell solder.
 There has been a significant reduction of the availability of banned solder (and in the number of facilities out of compliance) as a result of this effort because the majority of stores in violation of the Act are first time offenders.

-Details of the 2009 Lead Ban Surveillance Project include:
+Details of the 2010 Lead Ban Surveillance Project include:

-- 378 stores were surveyed; of these, 306 sell solder. - 283 of the 306 stores sell lead-free solder (48% sell only lead free solder); - 13 stores (4.3%) were in violation of the PA Lead Ban Act; - 11 (3.6%) were selling banned solder; and - 2 (0.7%) were selling restricted solder in the plumbing section.
+- 405 stores were surveyed; of these, 281 sell solder. - 267 of the 281 stores sell lead-free solder (65% sell only lead free solder); - 10 stores (3.6%) were in violation of the PA Lead Ban Act; - 3 (1.1%) were selling banned solder; and - 7 (2.5%) were selling restricted solder in the plumbing section.

-To view the 2009 Lead Ban Surveillance Project report, click on the link below.
+To view the 2010 Lead Ban Surveillance Project report, click on the link below.

-http://files.dep.state.pa.us/Water/Drinking%20Water%20and%20Facility%20Regulation/DrinkingWaterPortalFiles/watersupply/pb_ban_rpt_2009.pdf
+http://files.dep.state.pa.us/Water/Drinking%20Water%20and%20Facility%20Regulation/DrinkingWaterPortalFiles/watersupply/pb\ban\rpt\2010.pdf